amd-rutgers/amd-rutgers.github.io/src/index.md

 </blockquote>

 1. Finish the ["Big Button"](/classes/04/#exercise-the-big-button) animation exercise
-2. Add your other exercises to your portfolio
+2. Add other exercises to your portfolio if you haven't already
 3. Read [_Toward Aesthetic Guidelines for Paintings with the Aid of a Computer_](https://s3.amazonaws.com/2b.andydayton.com/readings/molnar-aesthetic.pdf)

 </div>